 Control and transparency of animal welfare is an important point in Vion’s strategy to create trust in the products and the chain.
 Vion wants to take the lead in welfare discussions and fulfill its role in monitoring the welfare status in the chain.
 Our animal welfare strategy consists of different levels of animal welfare control.
 Our goals are:

 - Helping farmers in the continuous improvement of animal welfare by means of feedback of slaughter observations and animal welfare outcomes.

-- Provide customers, consumers and society with certainty with regard to the management of animal welfare in the chain.
+- Provide customers, consumers and society with certainty with regard to the management of animal welfare in the supply chain.

 - Create trust and have a professional reputation for animal welfare and transparency among all stakeholders.

 With the FarmingNet program, Vion helps farmers in the process of continuous improvement of their stables and animal welfare.
 FarmingNet is an online information system for the pig farmer.
 The system gives the pig farmer direct insight into the weights and the muscle and fat thickness of the delivered animals.
 In addition, the pig farmer receives extra information, for example about the performance per department.
 This provides important knowledge about the health of the pigs and the balance.
 Moreover, it is possible to anonymously compare multiple locations or companies.
 Together with the Vion Farming employee, the intermediary, the veterinarian and / or the feed advisor, the pig farmer can use the data to improve the result.
 In many cases, the propagator is also involved in this improvement process.

 Dairy farmers can also collaborate with Vion in the RundveeNet program.
 Via this programme, they have access to Vion’s slaughter data and, in consultation with their veterinarian, try to prevent possible abnormalities or disorders in their herd in the long term.